What types of jobs and employers are there in public service?

 Professionals from a range of specialist backgrounds, such as lawyers and scientists, are recruited to work for central government.
 There are currently 25 recognised professions within the Civil Service, covering areas such as corporate finance, tax, IT, communication, internal audit, planning inspection and social research.

-The Government Legal Service employs around 2,000 lawyers, including trainee solicitors and pupil barristers, to provide the government with legal advice and help prepare proposals for new laws.
+The Government Legal Service employs more than 2,000 lawyers, including trainee solicitors and pupil barristers, to provide the government with legal advice and help prepare proposals for new laws.
 Engineering, science and IT graduates can apply to work for the Defence Engineering and Science Group (DESG), part of the Ministry of Defence, which seeks to improve the technology used by the UK’s armed forces.

 Alternatively, you might want to work in local government, playing a part in delivering services to people in a particular location.
 Local authorities employ staff in strategic roles, such as devising policy; support services, such as human resources and finance; and frontline delivery of services to the public, such as housing.
 There are roles suitable for both graduates and school leavers.